erick-rivas/nodejs-api-reference/src/models/guidelines.md

 export default XModel;
 ```

-  > The models models can only implement two methods *build() & toJSON()*
+  > The models models can only implement two methods *build() & toJSON()*.

-- Each attribute must be defined public
+- Each attribute must be defined public.
 ```typescript
   name: string
 ```
-- The constructor only can have the identifier of the model as parameter
+- The constructor only can have the identifier of the model as parameter.
 ```typescript
   constructor(id: number)
   {